 define('DB_HOST', 'localhost');

-Look for Unintended Changes: Check for any unintended changes or additions, especially if you recently edited the file.
+Look for Unintended Changes: Check for unintended changes or additions, significantly if you recently edited the file.

 Enable Debugging: Enable debugging to get more information about the error: